johnodonnell123/johnodonnell123.github.io/pages/hypothesis_testing.md

 ### Overview
 All the concepts required for A/B testing will be covered in this article.
 Below is a general outline of topics and their relevance.
-1) The Normal Distribution: allows us to relate standard deviations to probabilities
+1) **The Normal Distribution:** allows us to relate standard deviations to probabilities
-2) The Sampling Distribution and Standard Error: helps create distributions for testing sample means instead of single data points
+2) **The Sampling Distribution and Standard Error:** helps create distributions for testing sample means instead of single data points
-3) The Distribution of Differences: helps create distributions for testing differences between samples
+3) **The Distribution of Differences:** helps create distributions for testing differences between samples
-4) The T-Distribution: Helps us quantify uncertainty driven by smaller sample sizes
+4) **The T-Distribution:** Helps us quantify uncertainty driven by smaller sample sizes
-5) Bernoulli Trials and the Binomial Distribution: allows us to create distributions for variables with binary outcome (churn / no churn)
+5) **Bernoulli Trials and the Binomial Distribution:** allows us to create distributions for variables with binary outcome (churn / no churn)

 A common theme exists across many statistical tests, we want to find out how many standard deviations some test value is from the mean.
 That distance is associated with a probability, which determines statistical significance.
 Larger distances from the mean in standard deviations are most likely to be significant.

-Our Example:
+### Our Example
 Imagine you work for Netflix.
 Leadership wants to change the homepage layout, and the plan is to show a new version to a random sample of users.
 We want to see if there is a significant difference in user behavior when exposed to the new page.
 This may seem like a small tweak, the impact isn't likely to cut churn in half, but what if it decreases churn by 1%?
 Or maybe increases total viewings by 1%?
 So, you are to determine if the new page has a meaningful impact on user behavior.
 To get there, lets cover some foundational concepts.

-The Normal Distribution:
+###The Normal Distribution:
 The normal distribution is a continuous probability distribution, which has a few implications.
 One being that the area underneath the curve is related to probability, with the total area equal to 1, or 100%.
 Normal distributions are described by their mean and standard deviation.
 PDF of Normal Distribution with Mean = 20 and Standard Deviation = 5Empirical Rule Taking this idea further, we arrive at the empirical rule, which helps us relate the area under the curve (probability) to some distance from the mean in standard deviations.
 The empirical rule states the following: